Ventilation - Yleistä

 Workspaces that are prone to airborne impurities or high temperatures usually require a mechanical ventilation system to ensure adequate airflow and healthy indoor air.

-It is the employer’s duty to prevent their employees from being exposed to any airborne impurities (such as dust, smoke, gas and steam) or chemical agents that could pose a risk of poisoning, hypoxia or other similar danger.
+The employer is responsible for preventing employee exposure to harmful impurities in the air, such as dust, smoke, gas or fume.
+It must also be ensured that chemical agents will not cause poisoning, oxygen deficiency or similar danger.
 Ventilation and the adequacy of healthy indoor air are especially important in confined spaces such as tanks, tunnels and ships.

-The quality of indoor air and the adequacy of ventilation are assessed taking into account both the individuals working in the space and other consumers of oxygen, such as vehicles, machinery and animals.
+In assessing the quality of indoor climate and the sufficiency of ventilation, attention must be paid to the persons occupying the space and other factors causing impurities in the air, such as vehicles, machines and emissions from various processes.
 Workspaces must be large enough and have enough capacity to provide at least 10 cubic metres of air per worker.
 No more than 3.5 metres of the capacity can be attributable to the height of the room.

-Any mechanical ventilation systems in a workplace must be kept in working order and cleaned at regular intervals.
+Any mechanical ventilation systems must be kept in working order and cleaned at regular intervals.
+The filters in the ventilation system must be replaced in accordance with instructions given by the ventilation designer and the equipment manufacturer.
 Faults in the ventilation system must not put employees’ health at risk.
 If necessary, the ventilation system must be equipped with a fault monitoring system.

 Ventilation - Lainsäädäntö